“Why STEM?”: The Case for a Strong Science and Math Education

 Collectively, we have a moral imperative to fix the system so that students’ aspirations are met with the support, education, and skills they will need to thrive in family-wage jobs here in our state.

 Washington STEM has a plan to turn this around by 2030.

 Together with our 11 network partners across the state, we plan to triple the number of students of color, young women, and students from low-income and rural families on track to earn high-demand credentials that will help them fill the 118,609 STEM jobs projected for Washington state in 2030.

 But the plan to prepare students for STEM careers doesn’t start in high school—it starts with story time and play.

 In the next blog, follow Maria from pre-school to postsecondary to see how Washington STEM’s approach to systemic change impacts her school career.

 *”Family wage” is defined by the University of Washington Self-Sufficiency Standard, 2020, and assumes a family of four with two working adults.
-Source: STEM by the Numbers dashboard, coming May 2023.
+Source: STEM by the Numbers dashboard.